Diet (nutrition): Meat consumption

+Environmental dietary choices

+Agriculture is a driver of environmental degradation, such as biodiversity loss, climate change, desertification, soil degradation and pollution.
+The food system as a whole – including refrigeration, food processing, packaging, and transport – accounts for around one-quarter of greenhouse gas emissions.
+More sustainable dietary choices can be made to reduce the impact of the food system on the environment.
+These choices may involve reducing consumption of meat and dairy products and instead eating more plant-based foods, and eating foods grown through sustainable farming practices.

 Religious and cultural dietary choices

 Some cultures and religions have restrictions concerning what foods are acceptable in their diet.
 For example, only Kosher foods are permitted in Judaism, and Halal foods in Islam.
 Although Buddhists are generally vegetarians, the practice varies and meat-eating may be permitted depending on the sects.
 In Hinduism, vegetarianism is the ideal.
-Jains are strictly vegetarian and in addition to that the consumption of any roots (ex: potatoes, carrots) is not permitted.
+Jains are strictly vegetarian and in addition to that the consumption of any roots (e.g., potatoes, carrots) is not permitted.

-In Christianity there is no restriction on kinds of animals that can be eaten, though various groups within Christianity have practiced specific dietary restrictions for various reasons.
-The most common diets used by Christians are Mediterranean and vegetarianism.
+In Christianity there is no restriction on the kinds of animals that can be eaten, though various groups within Christianity have practiced specific dietary restrictions for various reasons.
+The most common diets consumed by Christians are the Mediterranean diet and vegetarianism.